Liberty, New York

 Liberty is a town in Sullivan County, New York, United States.
 The population was 10,159 at the 2020 census.
-The town contains a village also named Liberty.
-The village is bisected by New York State Route 52 (NY 52) and NY 55, and is crossed by NY 17.
+The village is bisected by NY 52 and NY 55, and is crossed by NY 17.

 History

 The town of Liberty area is credited with providing 303 men who fought in the Revolution.
 Liberty was carved originally from the then large township of Lumberland and was itself at this time so large that it included the present Towns of Callicoon and Fremont.
 The Town today covers 85 square miles.

 When the first settlers came to this area, known as the Blue Mountain country, they settled to the Northwest of the present village at the existing Revonah Lake formerly known as Broadhead Pond.
 The early settlers came here from Connecticut and some of the oldest remains left in the Town are the laid up stones in the outlet of Revonah Lake which were probably placed there in 1797 for the purpose of building the first sawmill in the area.

 As the land was cleared of the dense dark hemlock forest that the early settlers found, the area went through various stages of development.
 After the farms were cleared one of the earlier forms of industry to be established was the tanneries which ran through the Civil War era.
 Following this, the dairy farming came into its own, to be followed by the taking in of “summer boarders” which gradually led to the founding of the large hotels: the Wawonda, Liberty House and many others.

 It was along about 1900 that the large Loomis Sanatorium was established for the care of TB or tubercular patients and Liberty in general went through another stage of its development which lasted until other cures beside the fresh air and rest were found.

 It was also early in the century that the Workmen's Circle, a leading Jewish fraternal order, built a sanatorium east of Liberty: the property now occupied by the County Home and Infirmary and also the site of the Social Service Buildings.

 Then, the town in general fell back to its dependency upon the tourists and its so-called summer season.
 Being blessed with an abundance of rural beauty and nearness to the metropolitan area provides many advantages in this respect.

 As the years went by, and different settlements began to develop, they eventually became the Village and Hamlets that we know today.
 Some of the old settlements either changed their names or were lost in the ways of progress.
 Doubtenville, Glen Cove, Egypt and Red Brick are just a few of the lost communities.